Wine and cheese and charcuterie is a rather delicious threesome.

 Clapham Common South Side, SW4 7AA

-See also – our guide to cosy London wine bars.
+Alternatively, head straight for the grapes with our guide to cosy London wine bars.

 Feature image: Champagne + Fromage